 What is LJM and why did Enron engage in transactions involving LJM?

 LJM is a private equity fund.
 Enron’s investment program requires steady access to capital.
 Enron believed that a private fund would enable the company to reliably and efficiently access capital to meet some of its needs.
-Enron did not have to offer any projects to LJM, and transactions with LJM were only undertaken when management (other than Andy Fastow) had concluded the terms were in the best interest of Enron and its shareholders.
+Enron did not have to offer any projects to LJM, and transactions with LJM were only undertaken when Enron management (other than Andy Fastow) had concluded the terms were in the best interest of Enron and its shareholders.

-Were the arrangements approved?
-Enron's Board of Directors reviewed and approved Enron CFO Andy Fastow's participation in the LJM partnerships and found that his participation was not contrary to the best interests of Enron and its shareholders.
-There was never any obligation for Enron to do any transaction with LJM.
+Were the LJM arrangements approved?
+Enron's Board of Directors reviewed and approved Andy Fastow's (former Enron Chief Financial Officer) participation in the LJM partnerships and found that his participation was not contrary to the best interests of Enron and its shareholders.
+There was never any obligation for Enron to undertake any transaction with LJM.
 Enron and its Board established special review and approval processes with its senior management to ensure that each transaction with the LJM partnerships was fair, in the best interest of Enron and its shareholders, and appropriately disclosed.
 External auditors and legal counsel also reviewed these transactions.

 Does Enron believe that its relationship with LJM is legal?

 Yes.
-Enron’s internal and external auditors and attorneys reviewed these related party transactions, the Enron board was fully informed and approved of these arrangements, and they were disclosed in our SEC filings.
+Enron’s internal and external auditors and attorneys reviewed these related party transactions, the Enron Board was fully informed and approved of these arrangements, and the transactions were disclosed in our SEC filings.

 The media has mentioned other ventures, namely Whitewing, Osprey, The Atlantic Water Trust , Marlin Water Trust.
 What are these?